 Budapest's House of Terror is a particularly powerful experience for elderly Hungarians who actually knew many of the secret police and their victims…and remain their neighbors.

 A visit to the park is a lesson in Social Realism, the art of communist Europe.
 Under the communists, art was acceptable only if it furthered the goals of the state.
 Aside from a few important figureheads, individuals didn't matter.
 Everyone was a cog in the machine — strong and stoic automatons — unquestioning servants of the nation.

 Memento Park's jumbled collection of once-fearsome monuments now come across as almost comical, seeming to preach their ideology to each other, as locals and tourists take funny photos mocking them.
 The gift shop hawks a parade of communist kitsch.
 On my last visit I picked up a CD featuring 20 patriotic songs — The Greatest Hits of Communism — and a Stalin vodka flask.

 Most of Europe's formerly communist countries have similarly fascinating sights sharing local perspectives on their own Cold War experience.
-In Tallinn, the Museum of Occupations evocatively recalls Estonia's history under both Nazi and Soviet occupation.
-In Gdańsk, the fine "Roads to Freedom" exhibit tells the story of Poland's heroic Lech Wałęsa, who started communist Europe's avalanche to freedom.
-And on a thriving shopping street in Prague, wedged sadly between an American fast food joint and a casino, stands the Museum of Communism.
+In Tallinn, the Museum of Occupations and Freedom evocatively recalls Estonia's history under both Nazi and Soviet occupation.
+In Gdańsk, the excellent European Solidarity Center tells the story of Poland's heroic Lech Wałęsa and the shipyard workers who started communist Europe's avalanche to freedom.
+And on a thriving shopping street in Prague, wedged sadly between an American fast-food joint and a casino, stands the Museum of Communism.
 It recreates slices of communist life — from bland general store shelves (recalling an age when the only advertiser was the state) to typical classrooms (where poems on chalkboards extol once politically correct values like "the virtues of the tractor").